bwswedberg/tilebelt-wgs84/README.md

-pointToTile(lng, lat, zoom) | Get the tile for a point at a specified zoom level pointToTileFraction(lng, lat, zoom) | Get the precise fractional tile location for a point at a zoom level **Additional utility functions** normalizeLng(number) | Translate longitude to left and scale so that -180 is 0 and 180 is 1 normalizeLat(number) | Translate latitude to the top and scale so that 90 is 0 and -90 is 1 getExtent(zoom) | Get the total x (columns) and y (rows) tiles at given the zoom level bboxesIntersect | Checks if two bboxes intersect intersectBboxes(bbox, bbox) | Get the intersection of two bboxes
+pointToTile(lng, lat, zoom) | Get the tile for a point at a specified zoom level pointToTileFraction(lng, lat, zoom) | Get the precise fractional tile location for a point at a zoom level **Additional utility functions** normalizeLng(number) | Convert longitude so that -180 is 0 and 180 is 1 normalizeLat(number) | Convert latitude so that 90 is 0 and -90 is 1 getExtent(zoom) | Get the total x (columns) and y (rows) tiles at a zoom level bboxesIntersect | Checks if two bboxes intersect intersectBboxes(bbox, bbox) | Get the intersection of two bboxes